 According to the National Alliance on Mental Illness (NAMI), about 30 percent of individuals who try lithium as a treatment will not be able to tolerate it.

 Atypical antipsychotics can be used with mood stabilizers.
 These drugs usually treat manic or mixed episodes.
 These drugs include olanzapine (Zyprexa), aripiprazole (Abilify), and risperidone (Risperdal).
-Weight gain is a common side effect of these drugs, along with sedation, skin rash, and blurred vision.
+Common side effects of atypical antipsychotics include:

 Standard antidepressants are also used to treat bipolar disorder.
 Examples include fluoxetine (Prozac), buproprion (Wellbutrin), and sertraline (Zoloft).
 These medications are usually given with mood stabilizing drugs because they can trigger manic episodes in some people.
 Side effects of antidepressants can include: